Francis Camps

-Francis Edward Camps, FRCP, FRCPath (28 June 1905 – 8 July 1972) was an English pathologist notable for his work on the cases of serial killer John Christie and suspected serial killer John Bodkin Adams.
+Francis Edward Camps (28 June 1905 – 8 July 1972) was an English pathologist notable for his work on the cases of serial killer John Christie and suspected serial killer John Bodkin Adams.

 Early life and training

-Camps was born in Teddington, Middlesex, the son of Dr Percy William Leopold Camps (1878–1956), a general practitioner and surgeon.
+Camps was born in Teddington, Middlesex, the son of Percy William Leopold Camps (1878–1956), a general practitioner and surgeon.
 Camps was educated at Marlborough College, followed by a medical degree at Guy's Hospital.
 He went on to postgraduate studies at the Liverpool School of Tropical Medicine and the Neuchâtel University, Switzerland.

 Career

 In 1935, Camps decided to specialise in pathology, and took up the post of pathologist at the Chelmsford and Essex Hospital.
 He was professor of Forensic Medicine at the London Hospital Medical College since 1963 (Reader 1954–63).
 President of the International Association of Forensic Scientists, 1963–66.
 Honorary Consultant to the Army in Forensic Medicine after 1964.
 He was a Past-President of the British Association and Secretary General, British Academy of Forensic Sciences.
 Professor Camps was the author of many papers on forensic medicine, and of Practical Forensic Medicine.